Estimated reading time: 6 minutes

-Well it’s coming up to that time of year for swooning, sending flowers to that special someone and even preparing a special meal or dessert.
+It’s coming up to that time of year for swooning, sending flowers to that special someone, and even preparing a special meal or dessert.

-Valentine’s Day means the kids coming home and counting how many Valentine’s Day cards they received.
+Valentine’s Day means our kids coming home and counting how many Valentine’s Day cards they received.

-My husband and I really don’t go overboard buying each other gifts for Valentine’s Day as we tend to leave the excitement to the kids.
+We don’t go overboard buying each other gifts for Valentine’s Day, as we tend to leave the excitement to the kids.

 I also make either a delicious cake or a special meal that he enjoys that is not out of our budget limit.

 The two most common major species of walnuts are grown for their seeds – the Persian or English Walnut and the Black Walnut.

 The shell encloses the kernel or meat, which is usually made up of two halves separated by a partition.

 Walnut meats are available in two forms; in their shells or shelled.

-You may even find a luscious walnut oil that is great for salads and other recipes.
+You may even find a luscious walnut oil great for salads and other recipes.

-How should you store walnuts?
+How should you keep walnuts?

 The ideal temperature for longest possible storage of walnuts is in the -3 to 0 oC and low humidity — for industrial and home storage.

 Walnuts, like other tree nuts, must be processed and stored properly.

 Just toss them in the garbage and find a better way to store and use your walnuts before they go off.

 Are walnuts healthy?

 Walnuts are a nutrient-dense food: 100 grams of walnuts contain 15.2 grams of protein, 65.2 grams of fat, and 6.7 grams of dietary fiber.

-Wow, I learned lots about walnuts and that’s why I enjoy doing research about different products that I use.
-When you about the food you eat it makes it easier to create new recipes.
+When you think about the food you eat it makes it easier to create new recipes.

 Hungarian Walnut Cake